 AMH levels suggest how well your ovaries will respond to medication.
 We give smaller doses of medications if your AMH level is high and higher doses if your AMH level is low.
 What knowledge of your AMH level cannot do is be an accurate predictor of the likelihood of achieving pregnancy or having a live birth.

 There is a silver lining: having only a low AMH should not discourage any couple from moving forward with treatment!
 There is currently a debate on whether AMH is associated with egg quality which is the most important predictor of success.
-AMH should not be used alone to guide treatment, but rather be used with other information, like maternal age.
+It is the belief of fertility doctors at SIRM St. Louis that AMH should not be used alone to guide treatment, but rather be used with other information, like maternal age.
 We have many couples who were successful with IVF treatment with a low AMH.
 I have been researching the role of AMH and fertility for the past two years in high quality, gold standard studies and am passionate about getting this message out to the community!

 We know that low AMH levels are not a barrier to successful fertility therapy!
-Please send me any questions or stories related to your experience with testing.
-I would love to hear them!
+Please contact our St. Louis infertility specialists with any questions or stories related to your experience with testing.
+We would love to hear them!